|11 – 16 Performance Measure||2017||2018||2019|

 - One of the best schools in the country for working with children from disadvantaged backgrounds.

-In each of the past four years, the school has been ranked by the Government as one of the top 100 schools in the country for the progress that our students make compared to similar students in other schools across the country.
+Since 2008, the school has been ranked by the Government as one of the top 10 schools in the country for the progress that our students make compared to similar students in other schools across the country.

-- ‘Attainment 8’ score of 65 – an average grade of A – sixth highest amongst non-selective schools.
+- ‘Attainment 8’ score of 7.0 – 3rd highest amongst non-selective schools in the country.

-- 97% of students achieved a ‘good pass’ in English and Maths – ranked second nationally.
+- 83% of students achieved a ‘strong pass’ in English and Maths – ranked 8th amongst non-selective schools.
+93% achieved a ‘standard pass’ in English and Maths, ranked 8th highest.

-- 79% achieved the English Baccalaureate, the second highest nationally and over 50 percentage points higher than the national average.
+- 65% achieved the English Baccalaureate, the 4th highest nationally and over 45 percentage points higher than the national average.
+The average grade in English Baccalaureate subjects was 6.6 – ranked 5th highest nationally amongst non-selective schools.

-- 94% of students from disadvantaged backgrounds achieved a ‘good pass’ in English and Maths, ranked fifth nationally.
-Nationally, around a third of students achieve this.
+- 82% of students from disadvantaged backgrounds achieved a ‘strong pass’ in English and Maths, ranked 2nd nationally amongst non-selective schools.
+Nationally, around a quarter of students achieve this.

 To view the school’s full performance statistics on the Department for Education website, click here.